 Endoscopy may also be used to treat a digestive tract problem.
 For example, the endoscope might not only detect active bleeding from an ulcer, but devices can be passed through the endoscope that can stop the bleeding.
 In the colon, polyps can be removed through the scope to prevent the development of colon cancer.

-Also, using ERCP, gallstones that have passed outside the gallbladder and into the bile duct can be removed.
+Also, using ERCP, gallstones that have passed outside the gallbladder and into the bile duct can often be removed.

-Perforation (tear in the gut wall)
+- Perforation (tear in the gut wall)

-Reaction to sedation
+- Reaction to sedation

-Pancreatitis as a result of ERCP
+- Pancreatitis as a result of ERCP

 Who Performs Endoscopy?

 Your internist or family doctor may perform sigmoidoscopy in their office.
 However, all of the other endoscopy procedures are usually performed by gastroenterology specialists (gastroenterologists).
 Other specialists such as gastrointestinal surgeons also can perform many of these procedures.

 Gut preparation.
 Examining the upper digestive tract (upper endoscopy or ERCP) requires nothing more than fasting for 6-8 hours prior to the procedure.
 To examine the colon, it must be cleared of stool.
 Therefore, a laxative or group of laxatives is given on the day before the procedure.

 Sedation.
 For most examinations with an endoscope, you're sedated.
 This increases your comfort.
 The sedative, which is administered via an injection into the vein, produces relaxation and light sleep.
 There are usually few if any recollections of the procedure.
 Patients wake up within an hour, but the effects of the medicines are more prolonged, so it is not safe to drive until the next day.

 General anesthesia (puts you totally asleep for a period of time) is given in only very special circumstances (in young children, and when very complex procedures are planned).